 Lucky Lure Tackle, 9427 N May Ave Oklahoma City

 OKC Boathouse Foundation, Lake Hefner Marina Oklahoma City

 Super Mart, 9001 NW 10th St Oklahoma City

 The City's annual Trout Season runs December 1 through the last day of February at Dolese Youth Park Pond, 5101 NW 50th St (near Meridian Ave).

-Anglers of all ages are welcome to attend a FREE trout fishing clinic during the City's annual trout season.
-The clinic teaches anglers about the best baits and techniques to use for trout fishing.
+Anglers of all ages are welcome to attend a FREE trout fishing clinic on Friday, Jan.
+18 at Putnam City High School Gym, 5300 NW 50th St. The clinic teaches anglers about the best baits and techniques to use for trout fishing.